Why Darwin Matters: Reception

+the scientific details but rather the perceived consequences of evolution: atheism, ethical nihilism, and a lack of meaning."

 Jim Walker wrote, "This book should appeal to Christians who want to understand evolution but who do not want to feel offended by the anti-religious tone of some evolutionary scientists.
 Shermer carefully explains, in a non-threatening manner, how evolution and natural selection works while also explaining why Intelligent Design theory cannot explain the diversity of life on the planet earth."